aptivator/jquery.extras/docs/NAKED-JSON.md

 ```

 * `$.jsonify` leaves double-quoted strings as is.
 Any of the above behaviors
-of "naked" JSON can be overriden by enclosing either an object property or
+of "naked" JSON can be overridden by enclosing either an object property or
 some value in double quotes.

 ```javascript